techieslayj/1D-Periodic-Potential-DFT-Analysis/README.md

 * Code done in MATLAB however models and comparison analysis were created/done using NWChem partnerred with parallel computing modules such as OpenMP/OpenMPI.

-This is a multi-step Density Functional Theory (DFT) analysis that includes multiple code files and layers of mathematical/physical/chemical analysis.
-Basic quantum fundamentals are used such as Schrodinger, Hartree-Fock, Kohn-Sham and Bloch's theorem to name a few.
+This is a Kohn-Sham Density Functional Theory (DFT) analysis that includes multiple code files and layers of mathematical/physical/chemical analysis.
+Basic quantum fundamentals are used such as Kohn-Sham and Bloch's theorem.
 I am continuously contributing to this project as it is a part of my Master's project I am putting together for graduate school.

 I begin this repository by posting some of the more important code files for my analysis: